 One of the challenges of teaching a large-enrollment course is to regularly determine the level of students’ learning.
 In a recent article on crafting introductory courses, Russell McCutcheon names this “the double-edged sword of engagement and assessment.“ Teachers of large courses must balance the trade-off between managing all the data potentially generated by formative and summative assessments.
 The typical answer to the problem is to implement the multiple-choice test.
 Before that test, however, wouldn’t it be nice to know more about students’ learning?

 There are plenty of reasons to use Classroom Assessment Techniques.
 In brief, CATs are simple in-class activities that are typically anonymous and always have no grades attached.
 Lasting only minutes, they are ideally designed to use class time sparingly.
-There are possibly circumstances where long-duration CAT may be useful (e.g., prior to that multiple choice test).
+There are possible circumstances where a long-duration CAT may be useful (e.g., prior to that multiple-choice test).
 The exercise could be as simple as having students write down a response to prompts, such as

 - What is one question you think is unanswered?